 “Jane is the daughter of cook Edwin at Devils Crossing.
 She had often been present when her father was giving much needed supplements to the many weary travelling heroes and had many opportunities to eavesdrop on their tales of the Grim Dawn horrors.
 Determined to make a difference to the struggle and being naturally strong she decided to join the battle.
 Arming herself with her father’s old axe and a battered shield she found in Angrim’s junk pile, she set out into the unknown.”

 “Jane initially only had her own wits and physique to keep her alive and effective in the battles.
-While being able to handle most of the incoming horrors, she was fully aware the she needed some mastery training to be able to kill the real monster masters.
-Later in her pursuits into Malmouth she met .DUNNO YET. and allied with a friendly .DUNNO YET. and was able train and gain skills that eventually enabled her to become the familiar hero we all know as JANE OF THE CROSSING’”
+While being able to handle most of the incoming horrors, she was fully aware the she needed some training to be able to kill the real monster masters.
+Later in her pursuits into Malmouth she reunited with a old family friend, an inquisitor named Creed, who was able to train her in the arts of warfare and help her to understand the power of devotions from long lost shrines, eventually enabling her to become the familiar hero we all know as JANE OF THE CROSSING’”

 Old family picture in Devils Crossing cookhouse - their last meeting